Savings Fitness: A Guide to Your Money and Your Financial Future

 You can't put away as much as on a tax-deferred basis and you won't have an employer match.
 Still, you can build a healthy nest egg if you work at it.

 Open an IRA.
 You can put up to $5,500 a year into an individual retirement account on a tax-deductible basis if your spouse isn't covered by a retirement plan at work, or as long as your combined incomes aren't too high.
 Persons who are 50 or older can contribute an additional $1,000.
-You can also put the same amount tax-deferred into an IRA for a nonworking spouse if you file your income tax return jointly.
+You also can put the same amount tax-deferred into an IRA for a nonworking spouse if you file your income tax return jointly.
 (By the way, you don't have to put in the full amount; you can put in less.)
 With a traditional IRA, you delay income taxes on what you put in and on the earnings until you withdraw the money.
 With a Roth IRA, the money you put in is already taxed, but you won't ever pay income taxes on the earnings as long as the account is open at least 5 years.
+A new type of Roth IRA is called myRA, a retirement account from the U.S. Department of the Treasury to help you save for retirement if you don’t have access to a plan at work.
+For more information, visit myra.gov.

 Build your personal savings.
 You can always save money on your own, either in mutual funds, stocks, bonds (such as U.S. Savings Bonds), real estate, CDs, or other assets.
 It's best to mark these investments as part of your retirement fund and don't use them for anything else unless absolutely necessary.